aniknia/Akscii/README.md

 - [Development](#Development)
 - [License](#License)

-## Overview
+## Development

 Akscii is designed to be both a practical utility and a showcase of advanced programming skills.
 The tool performs the following tasks:

-- JPEG Decompression: Reads and decompresses JPEG images from scratch.
+- [ ] JPEG Decompression: Reads and decompresses JPEG images from scratch.
+  - [x] Decompress JPEG format into segments
+  - [x] Collect Huffman tables
+  - [x] Collect Quantization tables
+  - [ ] Recontruct quantized data
+  - [ ] Fill in color
+  - [ ] Convert to RBG (or grayscale)
-- ASCII Conversion: Translates the decompressed image data into ASCII art.
+- [ ] ASCII Conversion: Translates the decompressed image data into ASCII art.
+  - [ ] Basic
+    - [ ] Convert grayscale to ascii
+  - [ ] Advanced (tbd)
-- Data Logging: Provides detailed, human-readable logs of the image data for debugging and analysis.
+- [ ] Data Logging: Provides detailed, human-readable logs of the image data for debugging and analysis.
+  - [x] Output basic information from decompressed Jpeg
+  - [ ] Output verbose information during recontruction process

 ## Architecture